What to Pack for Your Apostle Islands Sailing Charter (Essential Checklist & Tips)

 Bonus: Bring a plastic bag to store your hiking shoes inside so you don’t bring sand or dirt onto the boat!

-4. Sun & Bug Protection
+4. Sun, Bug and Weather Protection

-- Lip balm with SPF
+- Sunscreen & Lip balm with SPF

 - Wide-brimmed hat or cap